Jacob Dinezon: Biography

 Jacob Dinezon was born in Nay Zhager (New Zhager) near Kovno in Lithuania.
 The exact year of his birth is uncertain - various bibliographical entries suggest 1856, 1852, or 1851.
 A newspaper article published on the occasion of his death in August 1919 (in the Yiddish newspaper Haynt - Today) reports that Dinezon was 68 years old when he died, which suggests the year of his birth was 1851, and data from a census conducted in Žagarė seems to confirm the same date.

-He grew up in a relatively well-to-do household with his parents, Pessie and Benjamin, two older sisters, one younger sister, and a brother (who died in his early childhood).
+He grew up in a relatively well-to-do household with his parents, Pesya and Benjamin, two older sisters, one younger sister, and a brother (who died in his early childhood).
 His father died in 1866, when Dinezon was about 12.
 He was then raised by his uncle in Mohilev, where he attended a yeshiva until age 16.
 In addition to a traditional Jewish education, he was exposed to the new ideas of the Haskalah (Jewish Enlightenment), which encouraged Jews to become educated in secular disciplines and languages.
 He had the chance to study Russian, German, and disciplines such as mathematics, history, and science.

 In Dinezon's time, Yiddish was the everyday language of most Jewish communities in central and Eastern Europe.
 However, there was barely any literature available in Yiddish, as it was considered a lowly, poorly developed language unfit for literary works.
 Even within the Jewish community, it was often referred to as jargon (זשאַרגאָן), in a demeaning manner.
 Hebrew, on the contrary, enjoyed a very high status, even though it was a language that was virtually never spoken except for religious events or occasional expressions.
 Starting from the late 18th century, however, the Haskalah movement had started promoting a revival of Hebrew, working on the development of a modern Hebrew language for the production and circulation of Jewish culture.
 Dinezon supported the development of the new Hebrew language, but despite his Enlightenment-oriented education, he also developed an interest in Yiddish as a medium of culture and literature.